MScodi/C-Programming/README.md

     ----------                                       |
     }

     -- Function in C/C++ return a single value .
-But we are able to return Multiple value by using             Pointers,structure,arrays.
+But we are able to return Multiple value by using *Pointers*,structure,arrays.

      #Uses
     -  Abstraction
     -  Reusablity
+    3) Variadic funcion -Functions which take a variable number of arguments.
+Must add _<stdarg.h>_
+            va_list: To initialize the arguments pointer.
+            va_start :Point to the first element.
+            va_arg  : Point to first and then move to next arguments on evrery function call. va_end   : End using variable argument list